 Examine the Welcome dialog, which is displayed by default.

-(You can learn about the different parts of Conversation Builder here.)
+(Learn about the different parts of the workspace in Conversation Builder.)

 Step 2: Test the Welcome dialog

 With the bot created, let’s see how to make it respond to user utterances.